HomeEnterprise ITInternet of ThingsDrone Federation of India to push AWS products to its members

 Preferred Source of Google

-The Federation of India (DFI) has signed a (MoU) with American cloud service provider Amazon Web Services (AWS) to push latter’s services, and products including technical expertise and open sets to its members.
+The Drone Federation of (DFI) has signed a Memorandum of Understanding (MoU) with American cloud service provider Amazon Web Services (AWS) to push latter’s services, and products including technical expertise and open data sets to its members.

-Under the agreement, DFI will work with AWS as its preferred cloud service partner, providing its members, who are drone manufacturers, application developers, and operators to use AWS cloud infrastructure to develop their applications.
+Under the agreement, DFI will work with AWS as its preferred cloud service partner, providing its members, are drone manufacturers, application developers, and operators to use AWS cloud infrastructure to develop their .

-Both the company said that the collaboration will identify use cases for drones in India across various application areas such as land survey, precision agriculture, , and search and rescue missions, and build custom cloud-based solutions for them.
+Both the company said that the collaboration will identify use cases for drones in India across various application areas such as land survey, precision agriculture, disaster management, and search and rescue missions, and build custom cloud-based solutions for them.

 Advertisement